theonlyrichard/TeamProfile-Generator/README.md

 ![Github licence](http://img.shields.io/badge/license-MIT-blue.svg)

 ## Description
 This application was created to generate a team profile based on user input using the Inquirer module from Node.js and displaying the information on a newly created html page with a style sheet.
-This project demonstrates use of OOP and TDD using Jest.
+This project demonstrates use of OOP
 ## Table of Contents
 * [Installation](#installation)
 * [Usage](#usage)